 Inclusivity is as much a mindset as universal design, albeit with a broader goal.
 Inclusivity is the policy of including people who might otherwise be excluded or marginalized.
 This includes people with handicaps and learning disabilities, as well as diverse populations and minorities.
 For example, by designing for users with bad internet connectivity, we are being more inclusive of those who are unable to afford high speed internet connections.

 As UX designers, we often remind ourselves that we are not our users.
 Part of the reason we do that is to ensure that our personal mental models and prejudices don’t cause us to unintentionally design in ways that don’t include others.
 In other words, inclusivity is one of the foundations upon which our work in UX design is based.
+To help propel your business, you can also create your product concept and simplify complex technologies with a UI/UX design company such as EcDev Studio.

 One methodology that can help as we explore universal design is that of mental models.
 When we conduct research with users, we try to learn how they act and what they think.
 We try to understand the perspective with which a specific person views a situation or a design.
 While basic mental models focus on a mix of perceptions and scenarios, we can take the concept a step farther and consider disabilities as part of a person’s mental model.